Blog

 Posted on Sep.
 18 2014 in Firm News

 When our law firm asked scholarship applicants to write an essay about how medical malpractice or injury from negligence affected their lives, the response was overwhelming.
 Among the applications submitted, one stood out.
 April Liwanag told the story of how physician overconfidence led to a delayed diagnosis when her mother contracted breast cancer.
-April, a student at Michigan State University College of Law, was awarded the 2014, Meinhart Smith & Manning, PLLC Scholarship to continue her studies.
+April, a student at Michigan State University College of Law, was awarded the 2014, Meinhart & Manning, PLLC Scholarship to continue her studies.
 The $1,000 scholarship was designed to support those who’ve been directly impacted by a serious injury and who are motivated to help others.
 Ms. Liwanag clearly recognizes the dual role injury attorneys have.
-Getting
+Getting a

 read more